thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

 emit data in PNG format.

 Presently, error reporting is limited for R scripts in SpotIQ.
 You should validate your R script independent of your ThoughtSpot environment.
-After you are sure it is free of syntax or other errors, you can try the script in ThoughtSpot.
+Once you are sure they are free of syntax or other errors, then try the script in ThoughtSpot.

 ## Try a Custom Analysis with R

-This example illustrates how to run an R analysis on data that has a sales column and a zip code column.
+The following illustrates how to run an R analysis on data that has a sales column and a zip code column.

-1. Sign in to ThoughtSpot and go to the **Search** bar.
+1. Sign into ThoughtSpot and go to the **Search** bar.
 2. Use **Choose Sources** to locate a source with sales and zip code data.
    This example uses **Sporting Goods Retail Worksheet** data.
 3. Enter `sales store zip code` in the search bar.